 Do you love to do sublimation printing on your t-shirts but can’t get your desired vibrant look?
 Has someone told you to try bleaching out your shirt to get what you want, but you don’t know how to bleach a shirt for sublimation?
 Then don’t worry.
 I have got you covered.

-Although sublimation printing is itself enough to give attractive looks with its unique designs to your shirts.
-But sometimes, when we are trying to sublimate to dark-colored shirts, we can’t get the color that we have imagined.
+Although sublimation printing is enough to give attractive looks with unique designs to your shirts.
+But sometimes, when we try to sublimate to dark-colored shirts, we can’t get the color we have imagined.
 So for such situations bleaching the shirt is our only way out.

 It is not as difficult as it seems.
-You just have to follow proper steps to know how to bleach a black shirt for sublimation which is explained briefly in the below article.
+You have to follow the proper steps to learn how to bleach a black shirt for sublimation which is explained briefly in the below article.